 The Prisoner, after having resisted all attempts to have others impose their will upon him, refuses to take a role in which he would be imposing his will upon others.
+He chooses to go.
 Next, McGoohan is told that before he is set free he will get his wish to meet the never-seen Number One.

 Our hero is escorted through labyrinthine corridors past the glass-enclosed Number Two and Number Forty-Eight.
 The midget Butler (Angelo Muscat) is on hand, too.
 Ultimately McGoohan is allowed to enter the bridge of a rocketship/ missile.